KevinJump/uSync-Legacy/docs/contentedition.md

 # uSync Content Edition

-By default uSync concentrates on the developer and setting elements of Umbraco, but **uSync.ContentEdition** expands that to also include Content and Media
+By default, uSync concentrates on the developer and setting elements of Umbraco, but **uSync.ContentEdition** expands that to also include Content and Media

 ```bash